 Join Jim Marous from The Financial Brand, along with Bottomline‘s Norm DeLuca and Doug Stotz, for a deep dive into how leading community institutions drive growth and transformation even as digital demands continue to evolve.

 What You’ll Learn:

 - How to unify the digital experience and place the consumer at the center of everything

 - Why the consumer online platform isn’t “good enough” for small business, and how to meet new digital expectations with solutions and services built specifically them

 - The competitive advantages that smaller banks and credit unions have against their larger competitors, even during the pandemic

-Register now by filling out the form on the right.
-A recording of the webinar will be available to everyone who registers.
+Watch now by filling out the form on the right.